Orbital Sarcoidosis

 - A transconjunctival lacrimal gland biopsy might confirm a diagnosis suspected during a gallium scan.

-- Salivary gland biopsy may possibly be considered in cases where sarcoid uveitis is suspected
+- Salivary gland biopsy could be considered in cases where sarcoid uveitis is suspected

 Treatment of Ophthalmic-Orbital Sarcoidosis